 This group is for the benefit of the GSS and all users of government statistics.
 It’s ultimate aim is to improve the comparability and coherence of government statistics.

-- to advise and encourage teams responsible for statistical inputs and outputs to use the harmonised principles
+- to advise and encourage teams responsible for statistical inputs and outputs to use the harmonised standards and guidance

 - to promote good practice